-Interest is accrued on a daily basis.
+Interest is accrued daily.

 Contributions

 Employee normal contributions are accounted for when deducted from pay.
 Employer normal contributions which are expressed as a rate of salary are accounted for on the same basis as employees' contributions, otherwise they are accounted for in the period they are due under the Schedule of Contributions.